lukemt/meteor-SessionVar/README.md

 # SessionVar
-Stores session-variables with the syntax of ReactiveVar
+Tiny Package that stores session-variables with the syntax of ReactiveVar

 Usage: